enmust/SnapItText/README.md

 # SnapItText
 A messaging application for android devices with a twist.
 It is simple and easy to use

+Here are some sample images from the application:

 <img src="sample_images/login_view.png" width="250"/>&nbsp;
 <img src="sample_images/register_view.png" width="250"/>&nbsp;
 <img src="sample_images/forgot_pass_view.png" width="250"/>